dkoh2018/itsdavidoh.com/_posts/blog8.md

 ---
-title: "The Go Proverbs"
+title: "the Go Proverbs"
 date: "2024-09-16"
 ---

-# The Go Proverbs
+# the go proverbs

 1. Don't communicate by sharing memory, share memory by communicating.